 During these talks, one participant stood out through the clear and simple manner with which he communicated with K. At the time, I didn't know that this was P. Krishna45, the new school director.
 K, despite poor health, was concerned with every aspect of the appointment of the director and gave all his time and energy to the matter.
 He invited Krishna and his family to lunch and talked affectionately with his wife and children; the grandfather came along once as well.
 As usual, K was interested in the practical details too, like the appropriate salary for the new director and that he had the use of a car.
 He felt enthusiastic about Krishna who, as a well-known physicist, had worked in the USA and Europe.
-He told me that when he had asked Krishna if
+He told me that when he had asked

 43 One of the participants was Samdhong Rinpoche (Lobsang Tenzin), a trustee of KFI.
-For many years he headed schools of Tibetan studies and was a member of the Assembly of Tibetan People's Deputies, appointed by the Dalai Lama.
-From 2001 to 2011 he was Prime Minister of the Tibetan government-in-exile, based in Dharamsala, India.
-He travels extensively on behalf of the cause of Tibetan autonomy.
+For many years he headed schools of Tibetan studies and was a member of the Assembly of Tibetan People's Deputies.
 He and former KFA trustee Michael Mendizza have written the book Always Awakening - Buddha's Realization, Krishnamurti's Insight.